 - Easy setup: Login with your Twitch account and let the built-in wizard setup your optimum stream settings.
 You will be live on Twitch in less than 5 minutes.

-- Video Mixer: Add and edit multiple video sources such as desktop screen capture, webcams, capture cards and more
+- Use multiple scenes: Add and edit multiple video sources such as desktop screen capture, gamesource capture, titles, webcams, capture cards and much more.

 - Simple Audio Mixer: Capture computer and microphone audio simultaneously.
 Audio sources can be delayed to match capture card latency.

-- Twitch Ingest Point Tester: Find the best location on the Twitch network to broadcast from wherever you are
+- Twitch Ingest Point Tester: Always find the best location on the Twitch network to broadcast to wherever you are.

 Getting Started with XSplit

-After finishing reading this guide, there’s more information available in the XSplit Beginner's Guide on YouTube.
+After finishing this guide, there’s more information available in the XSplit Beginner's Guide on YouTube.

 Step 1) Adding Sources